gheenie/devops-monitor-alert-demo/README.md

   terraform apply
   ```

 Then go have a cup of tea, coffee or other refreshment.
-A few minutes later, you can run these commands:
+A few minutes later, you can run this command:
 ```bash
 aws logs tail /aws/lambda/mistaker-test --region us-east-1
 ```